 It’s always difficult to write the very first post on your new blog.
 I haven’t been blogging for what some consider a “long time” but I have started nevertheless.
 As they say “The Journey of 1000 Miles begins with the First Step” and I guess I have just taken it.

-I’m not entirely sure what I endeavor to achieve with this blog — I think mainly I started it so that people could get to know me better outside of Fluc and learn about all the other things I do.
+I’m not entirely sure what I endeavor to achieve with this blog — I think mainly I started it so that people could get to know me and learn about all the other things I do.
 This blog is by no means a personal diary, and I do not intend for it to be.
-It’s rather just a place that I can write about some of the funny things I find on the internet, and touch on some of my experiences on the long and hard road as an entrepreneur.
+It’s rather just a place that I can write about some of the interesting things I find on the internet, and touch on some of my experiences on the long and hard road as an entrepreneur.

-While I am definitely not an ‘experienced campaigner’ in comparison to some of the seasoned veterans in the start-up industry, I am at least having a go and dabbling it in now with Fluc.
+While I am definitely not an ‘experienced campaigner’ in comparison to some of the seasoned veterans in the start-up industry, I am at least having a go and desiring this path.
 I have this great book on all the speeches that changed the world, and one that Theodore Roosevelt said is probably particularly relevant now:

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”